puyanguvic/semenatic_routing_and_load_balance/ase_llm_load_balancer.md

 There are some open-sourced, partially open-sourced and commercial LLM routers exist in the market like open-sourced vLLM semantic router, semantic-router and RouteLLM；Partially open-sourced Kong AI Gateway; commercial Cloudflare AI Gateway.

-The ASE LLM load balancer, together with ASE semantic LLM router is designed to address the core problems that exist in AI inference network, and to provide cost-efficient, secure, resilient and performance-aware of inference workloads across LLM servers.
+The ASE LLM load balancer, together with ASE semantic LLM router is designed to address the core problems that exist in AI inference network, and to provide cost-efficient, secure, resilient and high-performance of inference workloads across LLM servers.

 ## Background